6 GARMENTS YOU SHOULD HAVE CLEANED BEFORE FALL

 Let’s organize this list by importance.
 Arkansas weather is pretty unpredictable as seasons change.
 You don’t want your wardrobe to get too far ahead of itself.

-Clean your cardigans and sweatshirts first.
-These garments are light and easy to grab on an unexpected cool morning.
+Garment cleaning cardigans and sweatshirts first.
+These garment cleanings are light and easy to grab on an unexpected cool morning.
 They are also easy to layer, so you can adapt as the weather changes throughout the day.

 Umbrellas are great, but in cooler temperatures you will appreciate having a good raincoat ready to go.
-Not sure how to clean your raincoat?
+Garment cleaning your raincoat sound intimidating to you?
 Our team would love to help.
 Raincoats are unique, but usually easy to clean.

 Whether it’s casual Friday at the office, or just another day of classes, flannel is a fall favorite for just about anyone.

 Low temperatures and crisp fall air is getting pretty regular now.
 It’s time to break out your official fall garments.

 Sweaters can be tricky when it comes to garment cleaning.
 Here are a few tips from Scott >> How To Care For Sweaters.
 Make sure to check out the care tag on your sweater so you know what kinds of fabrics you are dealing with.